dbatten5/vim-macroscope/README.md

-To save myself looking at [this article](https://thoughtbot.com/blog/how-to-edit-an-existing-vim-macro) for the 100th time when I want to edit a macro, I thought I'd write a quick plugin for it.
+To save myself looking at [this article](https://thoughtbot.com/blog/how-to-edit-an-existing-vim-macro) for the 100th time when I want to edit a macro, I thought I'd write a plugin for it.

 ## Features